-Displayed on the lamp-posts at regular intervals are basic facts about each of the planets in the Solar System.
+Displayed on the lamp-posts at regular intervals are intersting facts about each of the planets in the Solar System.

 From the new Sports Centre, (named after Major Tim Peake, British astronaut), the trail starts with the dwarf planet Pluto and then in sequence points representing Neptune, Uranus, Saturn, Jupiter, Mars, Earth, Venus, Mercury and, finally, the Sun.

 The Science Centre provides a highly adaptable multi-purpose space for use by visiting school groups and as a location for additional exhibits and hands-on activities during courses for adults and children.

 Its role is in exploring and educating not just Astronomy and Astrophysics but also other 'Earth Sciences' such as Geophysics Geomorphology and Meteorology.

 An extensive Astronomical Library. ...
 A Laboratory/Workshop ...
 An Information Technology Centre.

 The hall provides seating for over 60 people.
 As well as providing a secure and comfortable location for visitors to leave coats and bags and to eat lunch.
 It also include: Viewspace an internet-connected computer and large-format HD TV display to show the latest images, movies, animations and news from the Hubble Space Telescope, NASA spacecraft observatories.

 Multiple PC workstations These are used to study satellite images of weather patterns.

 Observing with robotic observatories. ...
 Various displays of our solar system and meteorites.